A1-Triard/media/README.md

-1. Create `media` directory in user `$HOME`, and place `update` script into it.
+1. Create `media` directory in user `$HOME`, and place `refresh` script into it.

-2. On Linux, install `pmount` utility.
+2. On Linux install `pmount` utility.
 That's all.

-3. On BSD perform the following steps.
+3. On BSD install `ntfsprogs` package/port, and perform the following steps.

    3.1.
 Enable `fusefs` kmod loading: add `fusefs_load="YES"` to `/boot/loader.conf`.